Pratt & Whitney TF30: Design and development

 In 1960, the United States Navy selected the JT10A, designated TF30-P-1, to power the proposed Douglas F6D Missileer, but the project was canceled in April 1961.
 Meanwhile, the TF30 had been chosen by General Dynamics for its entrant in the TFX competition for the United States Air Force and USN, which was selected for production as the F-111.
 The version of the TF30 for the F-111 included an afterburner.

 Operational history

 F-111

 The F-111A, EF-111A and F-111E used the TF30-P-3 turbofan.
 The F-111 had problems with inlet compatibility, and many faulted the placement of the intakes behind the disturbed air of the wing.
 Newer F-111 variants incorporated improved intake designs and most variants featured more powerful versions of the TF30 engine.
 The F-111E was updated to use TF30-P-103 engines, the F-111D included the TF30-P-9/109, the FB-111A used the TF-30-P-7/107, and the F-111F had the TF30-P-100.

+RAAF F-111Cs were upgraded with the unique P-108 version, using a P-109 engine mated to a P-107 afterburner.
+The F-111 Engine Business Unit (later taken over by TAE) at RAAF Base Amberley became the world experts on the TF-30 in the years after the USAF retired their fleet and achieved extraordinary increases in reliability of the TF-30.

 The TF30 proved itself to be well-suited to the requirements of a high-speed low-altitude strike aircraft with a relatively long operational range, and F-111s in all guises would continue to use TF30s until their retirement.